caseif/libarp/doc/SPEC.md

 Nodes descriptors will contain the CRC-32C checksum of the corresponding data.
 This may optionally be ignored by the unpacker if the package specifies a compression scheme which already includes a CRC, such as `bzip2`.

+Nodes descriptors pointing to resources may optionally specify a [media type](#ARP_Media_types) describing the type of data contained by the resource.
+This may be left empty, in which case compliant parsers will assume a default type of `application/octet-stream`.

+Apart from this, parsers are not required to perform any further validation.

-The maximum length by design for each a node name and node mime type is 255 bytes.
+The maximum length by design for each a node name and node media type is 255 bytes.

 Node names may not contain the characters `/` (forward slash), `\` (back slash), or `:` (colon), nor any control characters (`U+0000`&ndash;`U+001F`, `U+007F`&ndash;`U+009F`).

-Node mime types may not contain any control characters.

 | Offset | Length | Name | Description |
 | --: | --: | :-: | :-- |